xlab-uiuc/SDCBench/README.md

 # TODOs

 ### Update runner tool with silifuzz
-* Add way to update corpus on client
+* Add way to update corpus on client - Done

 ### Find binaries to look for SDC instructions
 * Compile distributed binaries, disassemble instructions and look for similar mnemonic?